OlegZv/Python-CayenneLPP/README.md

 The Cayenne Low Power Payload (LPP) provides a convenient and easy way to send data over LPWAN networks such as LoRaWAN.
 More details on CayenneLPP payload: https://github.com/myDevicesIoT/cayenne-docs

+## Installation

+To install the package use next pip command

+`pip install python-cayennelpp`

 ## Usage
 To decode payload simply use method decode() from this package